 Intensive Vegetable Gardening

-Learn everything you need to know about starting seeds, intensive vegetable gardening, and preparing a space for a garden big or small through discussions on inter planting, succession planting, companion planting, and garden spacing!
+Join local garden expert, Tom Monroe, and learn everything you need to know about intensive vegetable gardening, and preparing a space for a garden big or small through discussions on inter planting, succession planting, companion planting, and garden spacing!

 QCFH Garden Series Events